Powers of the prime minister of the United Kingdom: Appointing ministers

-When commissioned by the sovereign, a new prime minister's first requisite is to "form a Government" – to create a cabinet of ministers that has the support of the House of Commons, of which they are expected to be a member.
-The prime minister appoints all other cabinet members (who then become Privy Counsellors) and ministers, and although consulting senior ministers on their junior ministers, without any Parliamentary or other control or process over these powers.
+When commissioned by the sovereign, a new prime minister's first requisite is to "form a Government"—to create a cabinet of ministers that has the support of the House of Commons, of which they are expected to be a member.
+The prime minister nominates all other cabinet members to the sovereign for appointment (who then, if they are not already, names them Privy Counsellors) and ministers, and although consulting senior ministers on their junior ministers, without any Parliamentary or other control or process over these powers.
 The prime minister decides the ranking order of all ministers.

-The prime minister holds powers of patronage which means that at any time, the PM may obtain the appointment, dismissal or nominal resignation of any other minister.
-The PM may implement a cabinet reshuffle; one famous example was the Night of the Long Knives (1962).
-The PM may resign, either purely personally or with the whole government.
-A prime minister is no longer just "first amongst equals" in HM Government; although theoretically the Cabinet might still outvote the prime minister, in practice the prime minister progressively entrenches their position by retaining only personal supporters in the Cabinet.
+The prime minister holds powers of patronage which means that at any time, they may obtain the appointment, dismissal or nominal resignation of any other minister.
+The prime minister may implement a cabinet reshuffle; one famous example was the Night of the Long Knives in 1962.
+The prime minister may resign, either purely personally or with the whole government.
+A prime minister is no longer just "first among equals" in HM Government; although theoretically the Cabinet might still outvote the prime minister, in practice the prime minister progressively entrenches their position by retaining only personal supporters in the Cabinet.
 In occasional reshuffles, the prime minister can sideline and simply drop from Cabinet the Members who have fallen out of favour; they remain Privy Counsellors, but the prime minister decides which of them are summoned to meetings.

+The Ministerial and other Maternity Allowances Act 2021 provides for the prime minister to grant certain office holders six months' maternity leave at full pay.
+In the case of ministers, the prime minister may designate that person a 'Minister on Leave', which comes with the salary of that person's previous office for up to six months.

 The prime minister is responsible for producing and enforcing the Ministerial Code.

 Royal prerogative powers

 The prime minister formally kisses the hands of the sovereign, whose royal prerogative powers are thereafter exercised solely on the advice of the prime minister and His Majesty's Government ("HMG").
-The prime minister has weekly audiences with the sovereign, whose rights are constitutionally limited: "to warn, to encourage, and to be consulted"; the extent of the sovereign's ability to influence the nature of the prime ministerial advice is unknown, but presumably varies depending upon the personal relationship between the sovereign and the prime minister of the day.
+The prime minister has weekly audiences with the sovereign, whose rights are constitutionally limited by convention: "to warn, to encourage, and to be consulted"; the extent of the sovereign's ability to influence the nature of the prime ministerial advice is unknown, but presumably varies depending upon the personal relationship between the sovereign and the prime minister of the day.

 As, by constitutional convention, the monarch acts on ministerial advice in all but exceptional cases, it is effectively ministers who exercise the royal prerogative.
-And it is, in reality, the Prime Minister who appoints, accepts the resignations of and dismisses ministers.
+And it is, in reality, the prime minister who appoints, accepts the resignations of and dismisses ministers.
 Rodney Brazier has said:Of greatest political importance is the Prime Minister's personal authority, which stems from his ability to use, or to advise the Sovereign to use, certain prerogatives.
 If this country has prime ministerial government, it is based on the Prime Minister's personal authority which, although political in effect, is rooted in the prerogative.